What are the Dangers of Sleep Apnea?

 Snoring can sometimes not be taken very seriously, but it may be a sign of sleep apnea, a potentially dangerous condition.

-In this blog, Dr. Samit Malhotra of Sleep & Neuroscience Associates, who is board-certified in sleep medicine and neurology, outlines some common dangers of sleep apnea.
+In this blog, our doctors of Sleep & Neuroscience Associates, who is board-certified in sleep medicine and neurology, outlines some common dangers of sleep apnea.

 What is sleep apnea?

 Obstructive sleep apnea or what is commonly known as sleep apnea is a common yet serious sleep disorder that causes repeated pauses in breathing while you sleep.
 These pauses may occur several times or more an hour and last from a few seconds to minutes.
 As normal breathing starts again, you may make a snorting, gasping, or snoring sound.

 This disorder causes your quality of sleep to be poor due to sleep disruption and sleep fragmentation.
 Many people who have sleep apnea aren’t even aware that they have it.

 What are the symptoms of sleep apnea?

 Sleep apnea can cause a long list of symptoms and also increase your risk of a number of serious chronic medical conditions.

 Symptoms may include the following:

 - Loud snoring